Skip to content

 additional_dependencies: ["@biomejs/biome@1.4.1"]

-This will run biome check --apply when you run git commit.
+This will run biome check --write when you run git commit.

 Note that you must specify which version of Biome to use thanks to the additional_dependencies option. pre-commit separately installs tools and need to know which one to install.